AVSystem/scala-commons/docs/RPCFramework.md

 After you have a `RawRPC` implemented, you can wrap it into the actual implementation of your original RPC interface.
 This implementation will be a proxy that will delegate actual, nice, statically-typed operations from your original interface into raw calls on your `RawRPC`.

-To generate such proxy, use the `AsRealRPC` typeclass bound to your `RPCFramework`:
+To generate such proxy, use the `AsRealRPC` typeclass bound to your `StandardRPCFramework`:

 ```scala
 import SimpleRPCFramework._